 And now, my thoughts on a few of the many games that were planned for release but canceled owing to the platform's quick demise:

 Clayfighter 2 - This could have been pretty cool, with higher-res graphics and more animation frames than the SNES version and maybe restoring the cut character of Lucy the Gorilla.
 Sadly it didn't get far into development before it was canned, though an early prototype was dumped to the internet some time ago.

-Ecco the Dolphin - All that's been of this one is a Cinepak demo showing Ecco leaping through the logo.
+Ecco the Dolphin - All that's been seen of this one is a Cinepak demo showing Ecco leaping through the logo.
 Was it to tease a port?
 A remake?
 A third entry in the series?
 We may never know.

 Elite - Presumably a port of the classic PC game, but with shaded 3D models instead of wire frames?
 That could have been neat.
 A next generation upgrade a la Silpheed on the Sega CD.